Let’s start by acknowledging that stepparenting is complex. It is a fact!

 Stepfamilies are universal, so by launching Stepparent Magazine, I want to provide others like me with a place to seek advice and support all under one roof!

 All the articles are written by people experienced in stepfamily dynamics and are FREE for you to read!
-In addition, you can also join our FREE private forum and share stories with fellow stepparents.
+In addition, you can also join our private support group on Facebook and share stories with fellow stepparents.

 I have experienced the highs and the lows that come with being a stepparent, and I want to share the journey with you.
 With the right support and guidance, stepparenting can be a manageable, happy and satisfying role.